|Rebbetzin at Ma'arat HaMachpela during 10 Days of Repentance|

 4. Open yourself to smell the heavenly scents of the Sukkah, perhaps the foliage in the Sukkah gives off a scent, and perhaps you can sense a scent of beyond.

 5. Take a deep breath in as you turn your head upwards and raise your eyes to look at the sechach.
-Breathe out as you lower your head and your eyes to an inward gaze.
+Exhale as you lower your head and your eyes to an inward gaze.
 Repeat this rhythmical breathing.
 The word Sukkah and sechach are related.
-The Sukkah is named in the name of its roof which completes it.
+The Sukkah is named for its roof which completes it.
 When you gaze upon the sechach you are taking in the entire Sukkah.

-7. Close your eyes and imagine the walls of your home expanding and opening up, and then as you go through these walls, additional walls appear of stone and wood and or any material you can think of.
+8. Close your eyes and imagine the walls of your home expanding and opening up, and then as you go through these walls, additional walls appear of stone, wood or any other material you can think of.
 As you inhale you imagine a new wall appearing, as you exhale you imagine breaking through the wall.
 Repeat this rhythmical breathing and visualization until you break through seven walls.

-8. Sense a very soothing warming light surrounding you.
-Feel the presence of Hashem’s light below you head and around your shoulders.
+9. Feel a very soothing warming light surrounding you.
+Sense the presence of Hashem’s light below your head and around your shoulders.
 Relax into a very soothing Divine embrace.
 Feel very safe and supported, resting in yourself, floating within the Clouds of Hashem’s soothing Glory.
 Enjoy feeling loved and protected.
 Feel how all your needs are taken care of.
 Delight in Hashem’s Divine presence.
 Experience the moment right now!
 You are dwelling in the house of Hashem!

-New needs arise at different times for every person such as the need for healing, for financial security, to be saved from enemies etc. King David declared: “אַחַת שָׁאַלְתִּי” – “I asked for only one thing” – “I do not ask for many things.
+New needs arise at different times for every person such as the need for healing, for financial security, to be saved from enemies etc. King David declared: “אַחַת שָׁאַלְתִּי”/achat sha’alti – “I asked for only one thing” – “I do not ask for many things.
 I only asked one request in the past, this request I will always ask in the future; for in this request all requests are included.
-This request is “to dwell in the house of Hashem” כָּל יְמֵי חַיַּי – “all the days of my life.”
-By means of this sole request, I will achieve all the particular needs...
+This request is “to dwell in the house of Hashem” “כָּל יְמֵי חַיַּי”/kol yemei chayai – “all the days of my life.”
+By means of this sole request, I will achieve all my particular needs...
 When we dwell in Hashem’s Sukkah, under His Clouds of Glory, and learn to understand the transient nature of everything connected to this world and its temporary pleasures, then we realize that all that matters is to cleave to Hashem and pray that we may dwell in His house forever.

 Shulchan Aruch, Orach Chaim, Siman 626.